awsdocs/amazon-redshift-management-guide/doc_source/spectrum-enhanced-vpc.md

 **Amazon S3 Server Access Logging**

 Server access logging provides detailed records for the requests that are made to a bucket\.
 Access log information can be useful in security and access audits\.
-For more information, see [How to Enable Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html#server-access-logging-overview) in the *Amazon Simple Storage Service Developer Guide\.*
+For more information, see [How to Enable Server Access Logging](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerLogs.html#server-access-logging-overview) in the *Amazon Simple Storage Service User Guide\.*

 For more information, see the AWS Security blog post [How to Use Bucket Policies and Apply Defense\-in\-Depth to Help Secure Your Amazon S3 Data](https://aws.amazon.com/blogs/security/how-to-use-bucket-policies-and-apply-defense-in-depth-to-help-secure-your-amazon-s3-data/)\.